theta205/personal-site/README.md

 Welcome to my personal portfolio website!
 This site serves as a professional showcase of my work, skills, and journey as a Computer Science student at Florida State University.
 It's designed to provide visitors with a clean, modern, and responsive experience that highlights my projects, experience, and personality.

-## 🚀 Features

-- **Responsive Design**: Fully responsive layout that works on all devices
-- **Dark Mode**: Built-in dark theme with smooth transitions
-- **Project Showcase**: Detailed display of personal and freelance projects
-- **Interactive Elements**: Engaging UI components with hover effects and animations
-- **Modern Stack**: Built with the latest web technologies

 ## 🛠️ Technologies Used

 - **Frontend Framework**: [Next.js](https://nextjs.org/) (React)